 - Leveraging an integrated supply chain planning platform

 Breaking down point-of-sale data

-When a supply chain targets their sell-through data, it helps them to better analyze their true sales data from end-to-end, not just sales orders.
-This can be very different than what a retailer has on the shelf or what a distributor has in stock.
+When a supply chain targets their sell-through data, it helps them analyze their actual sales data from end-to-end, not just sales orders.
+This data is different than what a retailer has on the shelf or what a distributor has in stock.

 Integrated business planning

 Your organization should incorporate integrated business planning across multiple lines of business.
-This gives, for example, the finance office to have real-time visibility into changes in the demand for their products and resources.
-It also enables additional funding for supply chains to add more resources, make acquisitions of new machinery, or to add a new warehouse.
+This planning, for example, provides the finance office with have real-time visibility into changes in the demand for their products and resources.
+It also enables additional funding for supply chains to add more resources, make acquisitions of new machinery, or add a new warehouse.
 Integrating both long- and short-term planning processes throughout your business is essential to align corporate goals.
-These can include:
+These can include

-- Tactical planning that’s short range for a year or less
+- Tactical short-range planning for a year or less

 - Strategic planning that focuses on direction and allocation of resources and labor

 - Operational planning that links objectives and strategies with milestones